 6. Disable Antivirus

-Some antivirus software includes a privacy setting that prevents apps from accessing the camera on Windows.
+Some antivirus software include a privacy setting that prevents apps from accessing the camera on Windows.
 To check for this possibility, you can disable your antivirus momentarily.
-If this gets the camera to work again, you should dig into your antivirus program’s settings and allow camera access from there.
+If this gets the camera working again, you should dig into your antivirus program’s settings and allow camera access from there.

 7. Re-Enable the Camera From the Device Manager